 1. Watch a Game at Petco Park

 Petco Park is the baseball park and home of the San Diego Padres.
-Located downtown close to the Gaslamp district, come here for a relaxing afternoon!
+Located downtown close to the Gaslamp district, I definitely recommend coming here for a relaxing afternoon!
 Sit back, relax, take in a ball game, and drink some overpriced beer. 🙂

 2. Visit the Hotel del Coronado

-Crossing the Coronado Bridge and visiting the super famous and swanky Hotel del Coronado is a must!
-Rooms here are crazy expensive, but if you can afford it, hey – definitely stay the night.
-It is featured in a number of films, but the most popular is Some Like It Hot, starring Marilyn Monroe.
+Crossing the Coronado Bridge and visiting the super famous Hotel del Coronado is a must!
+It’s also featured in a number of films, but the most popular is Some Like It Hot, starring Marilyn Monroe.

 3. Enjoy the Views from the Mount Soledad Cross

 Drive the windy roads up to the Mount Soledad cross.
 It’s a landmark in San Diego, and also a great lookout point over the city.
 On top of that, it’s designated as Korean War memorial, and you can even see a photo of my grandpa here!